Basketball Abs

 Variations

-Adding an overhead reach to each rep is the primary variation (shown in the second part of this video).
-Pauses can be added at any point to increase isometic work, the ball can be reached farther out to the side before passing under the knee to increase anti-rotation and demand, and if flexible enough, the legs can be kept straight rather than bending the knee to pass the ball under.
+Pauses can be added at any point to increase isometric work, the ball can be reached farther out to the side before passing under the knee to increase anti-rotation and demand, and if flexible enough, the legs can be kept straight rather than bending the knee to pass the ball under.